CorvetteCole/GotoSleep/README.md

 - Add separare bedtimes for weekdays and weekends (perhaps have an interface like the clock app which lets you add bedtimes much like alarms.
 Then have the ability to select which days it is active)

+- Move all string resources to string value xml file, replace preference updating by creating a new string with two separate strings and adding them together around the value.
+Basically just make the app easy to translate to other languages by the community just by adding localized string values

 - Use only vector files vs png if possible

 - Add icons to about screen